top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-I appreciate WSP for a totally pragmatic reason: WSP Members vastly increase the capacity for us to do the science we do here and look at it with fresh eyes.
+I appreciate WSP for a totally pragmatic reason: WSP Corpsmembers vastly increase the capacity for us to do the science we do here and look at it with fresh eyes.

 Bureau of Land Management, Arcata